jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - [Built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) : *owner*, *contributor*, *reader*, *user access administrator*.
 Also specialized roles (ex.
 Network Contributor)
 - Cloud Device Administrator can only modify devices.
 Can't add\remove from groups.
 Only Group Owners can do that.

+### Tags
+- Can assign tags to subscriptions, resources and resource groups (but not management groups)

 ### Azure Policy
 - Free.
 Define\assign\manage standards (like ISO\HIPPA\GDPR) for resources
 - Mark actions and setup as non-compliant